-- – Design and engineer primary and secondary steel structure to support the overall loading of branches and leaf.
-This is designed with internal ladder access as high as
+- Design and engineer primary and secondary steel structure to support the overall loading of branches and leaf.
+This is designed with internal ladder access

-5- A layer of ‘perforated’ (full of small holes) silver insulation paper (fire rated_ is stapled to the 10 mm bar.
+- A layer of ‘perforated’ (full of small holes) silver insulation paper (fire rated) is stapled to the 10 mm bar.
 This gives the client an even better idea of what the tree looks like.